 - All Herbert E. Carter travel awards are processed in accordance with University of Arizona Policy.

-- In the event that you are unable to attend the conference for which you had received an award you must return the entire amount to the GIDP Administration office.
+- In the event that you are unable to attend the conference for which you received an award you must return the entire amount to the GIDP Administration office.

 Note that the Herbert E. Carter Travel Award is a scholarship and as such is part of your taxable income.